Tuesday Evening, 73°F and clear

 Listening to The Allman Brothers, Jessica

 I take my writing inspiration from a lot of different places, but mainly from music and musicians.
-While I’ve talked about Pearl Jam quite a bit because my first published novel was inspired by their music, I think it’s time I mention Rush and 2112.
+While I’ve talked about Pearl Jam quite a bit because my first published novel was inspired by their music, I think it’s time I mention Rush and how their album 2112 inspires me.

 It’s a story any Rush fan knows, so here’s the short version.
 Rush’s first, self-titled album was a brilliant work of accessible hard rock that went gold.
 Their second album, the more progressive Fly By Night, went platinum.
 Caress of Steel, their third album effort, contained a 12-minute progressive piece, The Necromancer, on side A and the entire B-side was a conceptual suite called Fountain of Lamneth.
 That album “only” went gold, disappointing Rush’s label.

-Rush was instructed to head back to the studio and produce a rock album more like their first.
+The label instructed Rush to head back to the studio and produce a rock album more like their first.
+No more of this 12-minute long progressive experimentation.
+We’re in this to make money, boys.
+Now step in line.
 But Rush believed in their progressive direction and hit back hard with 2112, a concept album that begins with a 20-minute, 7-song suite based on an Ayn Rand novella.
 (Oh look, novelists inspiring musicians.
 I love it!)
 Continue reading